redstonee/bmi088-arduino-esp32/README.md

 # BMI088
 Arduino library for communicating with the [BMI088](https://www.bosch-sensortec.com/bst/products/all_products/bmi088_1) six-axis Inertial Measurement Unit (IMU).

+*The repo is a fork of the original [BMI088](https://github.com/bolderflight/bmi088-arduino) library.
+The original library was modified to work with Arduino-ESP32.
+The `begin()` function of the SPI bus must be called before the `begin()` function of the BMI088 object.*

 # Description
 The Bosch Sensortec [BMI088](https://www.bosch-sensortec.com/bst/products/all_products/bmi088_1) is a high performance six-axis inertial measurement unit (IMU) featuring a high vibration robustness and specifically designed for use in drones and robotics.
 BMI088 is specifically designed to effectively suppress vibrations that could occur due to resonances on the pcb or the structure of the total system.
 Apart from high vibration robustness, the excellent temperature stability of BMI088 helps improve estimation filter performance and the IMU features an exceptionally wide 24G accelerometer range.